STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Methods: Task-Aware Adaptation and Robust Optimization

 \subsection{In-Context Prompting Benchmark for EPPC Miner}

 We establish an in context prompting benchmark for EPPC Miner to characterize task difficulty before supervised adaptation.
-Given a patient to provider secure message $s$ and direction indicator $d$, models are prompted to generate one or more structured $(\text{Code}, \text{Sub-code}, \text{Span})$ tuples under the schema described above.
-We evaluate this benchmark in zero-shot, one-shot, and two-shot settings (Tables~\ref{tab:llama_zeroshot_instruction}, \ref{tab:llama_1shot_baseline_vs_prompt}, and \ref{tab:llama_2shot_baseline_vs_prompt}), providing a controlled reference point for understanding which aspects of the task are learnable from prompting alone and whether these gains persist after supervised adaptation (Table~\ref{tab:sft_baseline_instruction} versus Table~\ref{tab:sft_standarddro_stardro}).
+Given a patient to provider secure message $s$ and direction indicator $d$, models are prompted to generate one or more structured $(\text{Code}, \text{Sub-code}, \text{Span})$ tuples under strict ontology constraints.
+We evaluate this benchmark in zero-shot, one-shot, and two-shot settings (Table~\ref{tab:llama_allshot_baseline_vs_prompt}), providing a controlled reference point for understanding which aspects of the task are learnable from prompting alone and whether these gains persist after supervised adaptation (Table~\ref{tab:sft_instruction_comparison}).

 To isolate label surface effects, we additionally study label encoding sensitivity.
 Because autoregressive LLMs generate labels token by token, the surface form of a label directly affects the model's conditional generation probabilities.
 We therefore evaluate four semantically equivalent encodings: T1 (\emph{Original}), T2 (\emph{Token-Formatted}), T3 (\emph{Numeric IDs}), and T4 (\emph{Simplified Aliases}).
 These encodings preserve the same ontology while varying semantic transparency and tokenization granularity \citep{wang2023label,gao2023benefits}.
 A key result is that, after supervised adaptation, the large zero-shot differences across encodings largely collapse: under plain SFT, performance becomes tightly clustered across T1, T2, T3, and T4, and under SFT with token weighting the same qualitative pattern holds, with only modest model dependent shifts and no encoding dominating uniformly across models or metrics.
 This indicates that label verbalization is not the primary driver of the gains in the main benchmark; instead, the dominant factors are stronger task specification through prompt engineered instruction and supervised adaptation.
 Full encoding definitions, results, and discussion are provided in Appendix~\ref{sec:label_encoding}.